 This provides a small box that when selected is filled with a check mark.
-This Component can be used with BUX and Application Dashboards.
+This component can be used with dashboards.

-Use this Component to attach a Cube View to a Dashboard.
-This Component is not compatible with Mobile Dashboards.
+Use this component to attach a Cube View to a dashboard.

 Click the and select the desired Cube View Name.